VBukowsky81/AzureFunctions-WeatherApp/README.md

 Anyway, very useful Azure feature/service, that I will personally use quite often.

 So this basically does quick HttpClient GET request on OpenWeatherMap API, using their standard API format.
-The city name plugs at the query time - I have posted few examples with London, Paris and Berlin below.
+The city name plugs in at the query time - I have posted few examples with London, Paris and Berlin below.

 Function Apps are completely serverless, by the way.
 Interesting though - you are still using storage space, to actually locate your function code.
 But otherwise - completely serverless.